Elpulgo/battleships/README.md

 This gives a cleaner perception of the actual state of the game and is easier to reason with from a coding perspective.

-## Benchmark
+## Algorithms & Benchmark

+When playing vs the computer, there are 4 possible levels of difficulty.
+- Random, as the name suggest, fire random shots across the board.
+- Hunter, if a coordinate is hit, try and find neighbour coordinates until the ship is destroyed.
+Fallback to random if no hits available per round.
+- MonteCarlo, use a probability simulation, simulating 20 random gameboards for all ships per round, where 1 score is 1 coordinate where a ship exist.
+Then take the coordinate with the highest score.
+- MonteCarloWithHunt, as MonteCarlo, but will fallback to Hunt when any hits occur.

-Benchmark for 1000 iterations of gameplay when playing as AI for the different Prediction algorithms.
+Benchmark for 1000 iterations of gameplay when playing as AI for the different prediction algorithms.

 The test starts with 100 in score(all available boxes), which is not theoretically possible since we have
 ```